thisSELFmySELF/IBM-Data-Analytics-Tesla-Game-Stop-Stock-Data-Extraction-Project/README.md

-# this is my tesla_gme_project final assignment for Python Project for Data Science of the IBM Data Analyst Certificate.
+# This is my tesla_gme_project final assignment for Python Project for Data Science of the IBM Data Analyst Certificate.